 As a human rights organization, we have to think about the rights of the Russians and other Orthodox people of Alaska.
 Article three of the original agreement highlighted that all people living there will be treated by the government according to their traditions, beliefs, and religion, and the majority of residents were Orthodox.
 When Obama announced his plans to legalize same-sex marriage, we realized it will really affect the Orthodox population of Alaska, and it will directly violate the agreement.

 Have you wanted it back before now?
 What prompted you to file the lawsuit?

 We could have claimed it back a few months ago; we could have claimed it back 100 years ago.
 The formal "trigger" was the Schneerson Library case, when, a few months ago, an American court ordered Russia to hand over the library to Hasidic jews of America with a $50,000 fine for every day it wasn't returned.
 This was very outrageous and caused a lot of discussion.

 How do you rate your chances of getting it back?

 We have much better legal grounds to get Alaska back than they had then, so we are quite positive about our chances.

 When our lawsuit is accepted and we win, for the delay in accepting it, we will ask a payment of $1 million per day from the US government.
 We recommend that all the money should go to charity to help Russian orphans and kids with disabilities.

 That's nice, I suppose.

 As for the use of the land, we would like to sign all the local business and produce to be under Russian jurisdiction.
-So in future they would belong to big Russian companies.
-In general, it’s a beautiful place and I think we could promote it as a unique conservation area.
+So in the future they would belong to big Russian companies.
+In general, it’s a beautiful place, and I think we could promote it as a unique conservation area.
 It has a beautiful landscape.